aitalian/iap-appengine-example/README.md

-# iap-appengine-example
+# IAP App Engine example

-A simple PHP application deployed to Google Cloud Platform - App Engine to demonstrate Identity Aware Proxy (IAP) and  prints the following request headers supplied by IAP:
+A simple monolithic PHP application deployed to [Google Cloud Platform - App Engine](https://cloud.google.com/appengine) to demonstrate [Identity Aware Proxy (IAP)](https://cloud.google.com/iap/) and  prints the following (unsigned) [request headers](https://cloud.google.com/iap/docs/identity-howto#getting_the_users_identity_with_signed_headers) supplied by IAP:

  * `X-Goog-Authenticated-User-Id`
  * `X-Goog-Authenticated-User-Email`

+**NOTE:** This demo is NOT using [Signed JWT headers](https://cloud.google.com/iap/docs/signed-headers-howto) which are advised for production use.

-Additional headers are provided by App Engine and used in the generated output for demonstration purposes.
+[Additional headers](https://cloud.google.com/appengine/docs/standard/reference/request-headers?tab=python#app_engine-specific_headers) are provided by App Engine and used in the generated output for demonstration purposes.

 Since this is a demo, all headers are printed in the page as a hidden comment - you can see them by viewing the page source (right-click > View Page Source) and viewing the section marked with: `<!-- #debug information, all headers`.

 ## Deployment

+Best practice is to separate each app into it's own project.
+It's important to note that only one OAuth Consent Screen can be configured per project and cannot be destroyed.
+Additionally, an App Engine deployment cannot easily be destroyed, only disabled.
+To destroy both of this will require deletion of the project.

+Create a new project for the application to be deployed into.

-To deploy, create a new GCP Project, and then in Cloud Shell run:
+**After you create a new GCP Project**, with the project selected, open Cloud Shell and run:

 ```sh
 # Checkout